glebtsereteli/Figgy/docs/pages/api/config.md

 Whether to include -/+ cycling buttons for :.Int(): and :.Float(): Value Widgets (`true`) or not (`false`).

 ::: warning
-Having this enabled might slow down :Setup: at scale.
+If `true`, might slow down :Setup: at scale.
 :::

 ---